OpenCreativeSoftware/Timeline/README.md

-# Timeline
+# OpenCreativeSoftware Timeline

-Open-source video editing software
+Timeline aims to be an fully open-source video editing software with a tight integration of other OCS Software.

+Goals:
+* Implement basic rendering infrastructure